-A Gun Demo YouTube Channel With 24 Million Subscribers Is Moving To PornHub
+A Gun Demo YouTube Channel With 24 Million Views Is Moving To Pornhub

-After YouTube released a new policy this week prohibiting videos that promote firearms or instruct viewers on how to make or alter them, the popular gun demo channel InRange TV said it plans to leave the platform and move to PornHub.
+After YouTube released a new policy this week prohibiting videos that promote firearms or instruct viewers on how to make or alter them, the popular gun demo channel InRange TV said it plans to leave the platform and move to Pornhub.

-InRange TV, which has published videos on YouTube since September 2015 and has 24.5 million subscribers, said in a statement on Facebook that YouTube's "vague and one-sided firearms policy makes it abundantly clear that YouTube cannot be counted upon to be a safe harbor for a wide variety of views and subject matter."
+InRange TV, which has published videos on YouTube since September 2015 and has more than 143,000 subscribers, said in a statement on Facebook that YouTube's "vague and one-sided firearms policy makes it abundantly clear that YouTube cannot be counted upon to be a safe harbor for a wide variety of views and subject matter."

-Because of this, InRange TV said it's expanding onto PornHub, which it said "has a history of being a proactive voice in the online community, as well as operating a resilient and robust video streaming platform."
+Because of this, InRange TV said it's expanding onto Pornhub, which it said "has a history of being a proactive voice in the online community, as well as operating a resilient and robust video streaming platform."

 It added that "vice and pornography have long been leading drivers of communications technology and infrastructure" and that it's "excited to be joining a group of content creators who are truly open and non-judgmental when it comes to potentially controversial content."